Student Well-Being

 This report was developed to summarize the evidence to support mental health best practices in schools.
 It covers frameworks, evidence-based programs, and more.

-• School Climate & Social Connectedness: Enhancing the sense of belonging and community within the school through activities that promote inclusivity, respect, and understanding among students and staff.
-This could include peer mentorship programs, diversity and inclusion training, and initiatives that encourage positive interactions across the school community.
+• Social Connectedness and School Climate: Enhancing connection and building community within the school through activities that promote respect and understanding among students and staff and encourage positive interactions across the school community.

 https://www.schoolmentalhealth.org/media/som/microsites/ncsmh/documents/quality-guides/Screening.pdf

-Social-emotional learning equips students with the skills needed to name and respond to emotions, strengthen their sense of identity and belonging, form and nurture healthy relationships, and make responsible decisions for themselves and in support of others.
+Social-emotional learning equips students with the skills needed to name and respond to emotions, strengthen their sense of connectedness, form and nurture healthy relationships, and make responsible decisions for themselves and in support of others.

 https://schoolguide.casel.org/

-This comprehensive guide equips school administrators and staff with the information, resources, and tools needed for systemic implementation of SEL schoolwide.
+This comprehensive guide equips school administrators and staff with the information, resources, and tools needed for systems-level implementation of SEL.

 https://drc.casel.org/